 For jewelry, we recommend organizing it in a dedicated travel case designed for delicate items.
 This will keep necklaces and bracelets tangle-free and also ensure earrings don’t get lost or break.
 If you don’t have a jewelry-specific bag, wrap each piece in a microfiber cloth.
 This will help prevent scratching.

-You planned an entire destination wedding—don’t let getting your wedding attire to the location stress you out.
+You’ve been wedding planning an entire destination wedding—don’t let getting your wedding attire to the location stress you out.
 Pack your things with care, let any airlines and attendants know what’s up, and you’ll be just fine.
-And don’t check anything!
+And, it bears repeating, don’t check anything!

 For more Expert Advice, including what to do with your wedding dress after your wedding and other wedding day essentials, stick with Zola.